 Jaymin needed Morgan to stop attaching himself to things.

-“If you were just nicer or maybe even slightly more affectionate considering the fact that you’ve taken your sweet time to literally obliterate my entire life and my mentally, I wouldn’t be toying around with someone else.”
+“If you were just nicer or maybe even slightly more affectionate considering the fact that you’ve taken your sweet time to literally obliterate my entire life and my mentality, I wouldn’t be toying around with someone else.”
 Morgan said.

 “Oh, honey, no.” Jaymin was appalled.
 “When you say affection, I know what you’re asking for, and you’re not getting that bullshit from me.”
 Jaymin was quick to make that clear as if the past two years wasn’t enough to show Morgan that he was not going to be nice.